Nicholas Reinholtz

 André, Quentin and Nicholas Reinholtz (2024), "Pre-Registered Interim Analysis Designs (PRIADs): Increasing the Cost-Effectiveness of Hypothesis Testing," Journal of Consumer Research, forthcoming.
 (Data, Code, and Materials) (PRIApp)

-Pomerance, Justin and Nicholas Reinholtz (2024), "Cut Me Some Slack!: How Perceptions of Financial Slack Influence Pain of Payment," Psychology and Marketing, forthcoming.
+Pomerance, Justin and Nicholas Reinholtz (2024), "Cut Me Some Slack!: How Perceptions of Financial Slack Influence Pain of Payment," Psychology and Marketing, 41(5), 1100-1114.
 (Data and Materials)

 André, Quentin, Nicholas Reinholtz, and Bart de Langhe (2022), "Can Consumers Learn Price Dispersion?: Evidence for Dispersion Spillover Across Categories," Journal of Consumer Research, 48(5), 756-774.
 (Data, Code, and Materials)